michaildoukas/head2head/README.md

 ## Create your Dataset

 You can create your own dataset from .mp4 video files.
 For that, first we do **face detection**, which returns a fixed bounding box that is used to extract the ROI, around the face.
 Then, we perform **3D face reconstruction** and compute the NMFC images, one for each frame of the video.
+Finally, we run **facial landmark localisation** to get the eye movements.

 #### Face detection (tracking)